1. Home

 How do I purge/expire my MySQL binary logs?

-The problem may show up in some cases as something like:
+For example, this issue may show up in some cases as:

 # du -sh /var/lib/mysql/*